andrewssobral/lrslibrary/README.md

-Last Page Update: **07/02/2017**
+Last Page Update: **28/01/2018**

-Latest Library Version: **1.0.9** (see Release Notes for more info)
+Latest Library Version: **1.0.10** (see Release Notes for more info)

 LRSLibrary
 ----------
 *Low-Rank and Sparse* tools for Background Modeling and Subtraction in Videos.

 The *LRSLibrary* provides a collection of **low-rank and sparse decomposition** algorithms in MATLAB.
-The library was designed for motion segmentation in videos, but it can be also used or adapted for other computer vision problems (for more information, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html)).
-Currently the LRSLibrary contains a total of **104** *matrix-based* and *tensor-based* algorithms.
-The LRSLibrary was tested successfully in MATLAB R2013, R2014, R2015, and R2016 both x86 and x64 versions.
+The library was designed for motion segmentation in videos, but it can be also used (or adapted) for other computer vision problems (for more information, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html)).
+Currently the LRSLibrary offers more than **100** algorithms based on *matrix* and *tensor* methods.
+The LRSLibrary was tested successfully in several MATLAB versions (e.g. R2013, R2014, R2015, R2016 and R2017, for both x86 and x64 versions).

 <p align="center"><img src="https://sites.google.com/site/andrewssobral/lrs_results2.png" /></p>